 3. Unsubscribe from spam.

-4. Delete all spam emails.
+4. Then delete all spam emails.

 Merlin Mann, a productivity expert, coined the term Inbox Zero in 2007.